Meet the HSP Team

 Joining the HSP staff after volunteering for several years, Nancy helps spread the word about HSP to community.
 She is HSP's top liasion for service clubs, businesses, and other groups who wish to learn more about HSP and our services, as well as managing our volunteer speaker team.

 Bridget Dooley - Volunteer and Operations Coordinator

 Bridget graduated from Marquette University in 1995 with a Bachelor’s degree in Elementary Education.
 Bridget spent 16 years teaching, with 14 years teaching all subjects to 4th grade students at St. Scholastica in Woodridge IL.
-Bridget is HSP's go-to staff member for all things volunteering; scheduling, overseeing, etc. Bridget is also responsible to support the Executive Director, Project Coordinators, interns, visitors, and volunteers in the day to day operations of the center.
-Bridget manages the speaking engagements within the community as well as the Library program.
-In an effort to develop relationships between the community and HSP, educating and acquiring funding from new and existing donors and corporations.
+Bridget is HSP's go-to staff member for all things volunteering; scheduling, overseeing, etc. Bridget is also responsible to support the Executive Director, Project Coordinators, interns, visitors, and volunteers in the day to day operations of the center, and does a great deal to ensure our programs (particularly the Children's Project) are running efficiently.

 Jan Thompson – Part-time Toy Room Supervisor

 Jan is the staff creative who is in charge of seeing that the birthday gifts the poverty-level children receive in the

 are first quality, age- and gender-appropriate, and are selected with the utmost of care and love.
 She guides HSP volunteers to perform according to her high standards, managing the large book and toy area with her skillful eye, making sure that everything is extremely organized.
 Jan is responsible for quality control, ensuring that each item is as near perfect as possible before leaving our center.